 Third Hand, 2019

 Third Hand explores the ways in which performance lingers despite the processes of distortion, displacement, and erasure which take place in memory and over time, and which are amplified through the act of narration.
 The human body summoned in Third Hand is a problematic, transforming, and misremembered one – mistaken for animal, ghost, object, or machine; hesitant and determined, exhausted and persisting, ecstatic, working, resting, and playing as it is made and remade in language and in the moment of performance.

-The construction of memory – investigated through enactments of an unnamed disaster and through repetitive re-playing of its aftermath – was very much at the heart of goat island’s 2001 piece.
-After accepting the invitation to make a work in response to it, I have decided not to watch video documentation of the 2001 performance, but to make my work by summoning fragments, images, and moments of multiple performances that linger in the bodies and memories of other people.
-Deferring the act of remembering to other artists, performance makers, and writers, my response to It’s an Earthquake in my Heart is to echo this absent object by summoning other absent objects, via the memories of people who are also absent.
+The construction of memory – investigated through enactments of an unnamed disaster and through repetitive re-playing of its aftermath – was at the heart of goat island’s It’s an Earthquake in my Heart.
+Accepting the invitation to make a work in response to it, I have decided not to watch video documentation, but to make my work by summoning fragments, images, and moments of multiple performances that linger in the bodies and memories of other people.
+Deferring the act of remembering to others in this way, my response to Earthquake is to echo this absent object by placing its fragments in dialogue with those taken from other absent objects..

 This project is supported by the Chicago Department of Cultural Affairs and Special Events (DCASE) as part of the exhibition goat island archive – we have discovered the performance by making it.

-Aaron Landsman, Alissa Chanin Kolaj, Andy Field, Anna Krauss, Ant Hampton, Alan Read, Augusto Corrieri, Barbara Matijevic, Bojan Djordjev, Britt Hatzius, Bruno Roubicek, Caroline Bergvall, Cathy Naden, CJ Mitchell, Claire Marshall, David Williams, Deborah Pearson, Duska Radosavljevic, Edit Kaldor, Eva Meyer-Keller, Goran Sergej Pristas, Harun Morrison, Heman Chong, Hugo Glendinning, Ivana Ivkovic, Jana Dolecki, Janez Jansa, Jason Crouch, Jerry Killick, Joe Kelleher, John Rowley, Jonathan Burrows, Jovana Stokic, Julie Tolentino, Karen Christopher, Kate Valk, Lucy Suggate, Madeleine Botet de Lacaze, Mark Etchells, Megan Vaughn, Nada Gambier, Neil Bennun, Neil Callaghan, Nikki Tomlinson, Paul Hughes, Peter Petralia, Rabih Mroué, Rajni Shah, Richard Hancock, Robin Arthur, Rosana Cade, Ryan Tacata, Sarah Wishart, Season Butler, Selina Thompson, Simon Bowes, Simone Kenyon, Terry O’Connor, Tomislav Medak, Theron Schmidt, Tim Etchells, Traci Kelly, Una Bauer, Wendy Houstoun, Young Jean Lee, Zrinka Uzbinec
+Aaron Landsman, Alissa Chanin Kolaj, Andrea Bozic, Andy Field, Anna Krauss, Ant Hampton, Alan Read, Augusto Corrieri, Barbara Matijevic, Bojan Djordjev, Britt Hatzius, Bruno Roubicek, Caroline Bergvall, Cathy Naden, CJ Mitchell, Claire Marshall, David Williams, Deborah Pearson, Duska Radosavljevic, Edit Kaldor, Eva Meyer-Keller, Goran Sergej Pristas, Harun Morrison, Heman Chong, Hugo Glendinning, Ivana Ivkovic, Jana Dolecki, Janez Jansa, Jason Crouch, Jerry Killick, Joe Kelleher, John Rowley, Jonathan Burrows, Jovana Stokic, Julie Tolentino, Karen Christopher, Kate Valk, Lucy Suggate, Madeleine Botet de Lacaze, Mark Etchells, Megan Vaughn, Michael Thomas, Nada Gambier, Neil Bennun, Neil Callaghan, Nikki Tomlinson, Paul Hughes, Peter Petralia, Rabih Mroué, Rajni Shah, Richard Hancock, Robin Arthur, Rosana Cade, Ryan Tacata, Sarah Wishart, Season Butler, Selina Thompson, Simon Bowes, Simone Kenyon, Terry O’Connor, Tomislav Medak, Theron Schmidt, Tim Etchells, Traci Kelly, Una Bauer, Wendy Houstoun, Young Jean Lee, Zrinka Uzbinec